ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 A small Java library for testing failure scenarios in JVM applications.
 It works by instrumenting application code on the fly to deliberately introduce faults such as exceptions and latency.

 ### ChaosBlade By Alibaba

 ChaosBlade is a versatile tool supporting a wide range of experiment types and target platforms.
 However, it lacks some useful features such as centralized reporting, experiment scheduling, target randomization, and health checks.
 It’s a great tool if you’re new to Chaos Engineering and want to experiment with different attacks.

+ChaosBlade is a versatile tool supporting a wide range of experiment types and target platforms.
+However, it lacks some useful features such as centralized reporting, experiment scheduling, target randomization, and health checks.
+It’s a great tool if you’re new to Chaos Engineering and want to experiment with different attacks.